 Both the navy and marine corps were subordinate to the chief of naval operations, who was a member of the Joint Chiefs of Staff.
 The navy consists of the Navy Headquarters, Operations Command, and Marine Corps Command, and separate commands for aviation, amphibious operations, mine warfare, training, and logistics--all subordinate to the first vice chief of naval operations.
 It possesses 67,000 troops including the marine corps, 200-some vessels including submarines, and about 60 aircraft.

 The navy, with nearly 40,000 personnel, is organized into three fleets under the Operations Command: in the East and Yellow Seas and the Korea Strait.
 Each fleet command possesses combat vessels such as destroyers, escorts, and high-speed boats.
 Also, the Operations Command possesses vessels and aircraft in order to conduct main component operations including anti-submarine, mine, amphibious, and salvage operations and special warfare.

-Under Defense Reform 2020, the 15-year military modernization program announced in 2005, the unit structure will shift from the current structure of 3 Fleet Commands, 1 Submarine Combat Group, and 1 Naval Aviation Wing to 3 Fleet Commands (FC), 1 Submarine Command (SC), 1 Naval Aviation Command (NAC), and 1 Maneuver Combat Group (MCG).
+Under Defense Reform 2020, the 15-year military modernization program announced in 2005, the unit structure will shift from the legacy structure of 3 Fleet Commands, 1 Submarine Combat Group, and 1 Naval Aviation Wing to 3 Fleet Commands (FC), 1 Submarine Command (SC), 1 Naval Aviation Command (NAC), and 1 Maneuver Combat Group (MCG).
 These changes are designed to develop the ROK Navy's maneuver unit structure so as to enhance operational capabilities suitable for future battlefields.